pond/dnd/party_ripa/journals/campaign_7/act_2/part_19.md

 "Where?
 Or - who?"

 "The one I spoke to.
 The one with the...
 Abilities."

 "Ah, he is called Arturo.
 I am Penny."

 "I see.
-I am called **Minos**.
+I am called **Mynos**.
 You - the two of you - could still bring me to Tyr.
 You would be believable.
 The dwarf and the elf, no. Are we staying here?"

 "We move at nightfall."